surviving your wife's infidelity

 There is the possibility that your wife’s infidelity, as wrong and betraying as it may have been, could be a huge wake-up call begging for your attention.
 Couples who survive infidelity learn to talk about what has happened…and explore the reasons why.

-If your idea of “feelings” drops the record needle on the 1970’s broken-love song or makes you feel like a teenaged girl, you may have your first clue as to your wife’s discontent.
+If your idea of “feelings” drops the record needle on the 1970’s broken-love song or makes you feel like a teenage girl, you may have your first clue as to your wife’s discontent.

 Accepting and learning to express your own feelings will make you an effective communicator when the two of you talk together.